A04

 Possible Causes

-Failed hot water NTC sensor, loose sensor connection at control board, damaged sensor cable, moisture ingress in sensor pocket
+Failed domestic hot water NTC sensor, loose sensor connection at the control board, damaged sensor cable, or moisture ingress in the sensor pocket.

 How to Fix / Troubleshooting